Who am I…

 Then, during a class in grad school I stumbled across an author interview where they espoused reading novels published during a particular time period as part of their research process to better understand the period they were going to write about.
 (Note, I’ve since forgotten the author and a google search tells me it is not a unique concept or process to one author.)

-It took far too long for my synapses to make the (duh shana!) connection where I can become a better citizen and ally within my own community by prioritizing marginalized voices in the stories I consume.
+It took far too long for my synapses to make the connection (duh shana!) where I can become a better literary citizen and ally by prioritizing marginalized voices in the stories I consume.

 Why horror?